GermanBrainRot/Project-Galileo/README.md

 ![](SchrödingerSolution.jpg)

-It’s *YOU*, Schrödinger!
+It’s *YOU*, Herr Schrödinger!
 Yes, you.

 YOU killed the cat.
 Just because you put the knife into the hands of the Brutus that is the Cesium atom, this does not absolve you from your causal contribution.
 Saying “the Cesium atom’s decay caused the cat’s death, I didn’t make it decay!” is a CHEAP way out of your responsibility.
 YOU sick sadistic freak set the thought experiment up in such a way that the cat would *have to* die - the only thing you gave out of your hand was the information about when it would happen.

+---

+It would appear that we can now make sense of the wave function even at the macroscopic scale.
+The difference between quantum and macroscopic scales is indeed the extent to which facts are established through a gigantic web of interactions.

+Let me point this out with another example.

+If you saw a snapshot of a[ tea pot in space](https://en.wikipedia.org/wiki/Russell's_teapot), what would you think where it should go?
+I don’t know about you, but I would not have any expectation whatsoever, meaning I would have to begin with a totally unconstrained prior on its momentum which is at the moment *nowhere to be found* in nature.

+Only when information about the position of the tea pot becomes causally available to me would it and I simultaneously *wake up* to each other’s position, while also giving us a hint at who we are, how we got here and where we’re going.
+It would appear that macroscopic "momentum" of relatively simple objects is just an encoding of the effectively very low dimensional causes driving the motion of the very dull system, and that talk of "momentum" of quantum objects is actually misleading.
+At the quantum level, it's pure causality!

+In other words: The wave function is the substrate of *cause and effect* which in different setups constrains things in different ways.

 With this, the following mystery also suddenly makes sense: